michaelandrefraniatte/michaelandrefraniatte/README.md

 If you use anything from me, thank you to pay me, by becoming a sponsor.
 https://github.com/sponsors/michaelandrefraniatte

 I don't allow re-use of my works.
 I only allow sponsors to use my works in private manner.
-I invite sponsors to contact me.
+Contact me.
 michael.franiatte@gmail.com

 My works are with documentations, showcases, and web applications.